What We Do

 Establish a Through-Year Assessment System

 OPI plans to develop and scale an innovative system that aligns assessments with local learning models and cultural contexts, deepens student learning, and more consistently measures growth throughout the school year.
-Region 17 CC will review best practices for establishing such a system, engage partners to ensure test items reflect local contexts, and build capacity for data literacy and data-driven instruction.
+Region 17 CC will review best practices for establishing the system, engage partners to ensure test items reflect local contexts, and build capacity for data literacy and data-driven instruction.

 Strengthen the Educator Workforce